 Nyron carried out plans to be healthier so he could do more and enjoy his community.
-"I keep track of what I eat and I see a
+"I keep track of what I eat and I see a difference - I lost weight and it is easier to stand up now."

 Professional Image